jennifermorin/IntrotoDigitalRhetoricsSyllabusCollab/introtodigitalrhetoricssyllabus.md

 Additional supplemental articles as assigned

 ## Course Work
 There are three projects in this course: Digital Rhetoric project, Data and Culture project, and Design Thinking project.
+There is also a final e-portfolio and reflection assignment in lieu of a final exam:

 **Digital Rhetoric project: Platform Rhetorics:** Due Week 5